OpenDSA/OpenDSA/RST/en/TJeffrey/Turing.rst

 * A language is :math:`Turing-acceptable` if there is some Turing machine that accepts it.

-So, a language is Turing-decideable if it halts on every input, in two different ways so that we can tell if the string is in the language or not.
+So, a language is Turing-decidable if it halts on every input, in two different ways so that we can tell if the string is in the language or not.
 Separately, a language is Turing-acceptable if it halts on strings in the language, and does not halt on strings not in the language.

-It is easy to turn any Turing-decideable machine into a Turing-acceptable machine.
+It is easy to turn any Turing-decidable machine into a Turing-acceptable machine.
 If the machine would reject the string, then simply go into an infinite loop by moving right regardless of the value of the symbol seen.
-But, can every Turing-acceptable machine be converted into a Turing-decideable machine?
+But, can every Turing-acceptable machine be converted into a Turing-decidable machine?

 Consider this example:
 Example: :math:`\Sigma_0 = \{a, b\}`,